 Since accumulations of dirt and acid residue around the battery terminals may provide an electrical path for discharging the battery, the area around the terminals should be cleaned periodically.
 One can use an old toothbrush and a sparse amount of a diluted solution of baking soda (sodium bicarbonate) and water (distilled or de-ionized, preferred; tap water, acceptable) to clean and neutralize any acidic build-up around the battery terminals.
-If this is done and there is any foaming on the top of the battery, this indicates that acidic residues are being neutralized.
+If there is any forming on the top of the battery, this indicates that acidic residues are being neutralized.